lsst-ts/observatory-controls-docs/System-Testing-Deployments-and-Upgrades/Control-System-Upgrade/Deployment-Activities/index.rst

     * This step is completed when either all CSCs are in STANDBY/OFFLINE or CSCs with issues cannot be fixed in a reasonable (~30 minutes) amount of time.
     * If leaving this step with CSCs in non-working order, make sure to report that on the site specific Slack channel.
 #.
 Certain sites require that some CSCs be put into ENABLED state (:ref:`Summit <Deployment-Activities-Summit-Enabled-CSCs>`, :ref:`TTS <Deployment-Activities-TTS-Enabled-CSCs>`, :ref:`BTS <Deployment-Activities-BTS-Enabled-CSCs>`).
 #.
+The following additional services also need to be synced after a Cycle upgrade.
+    * schedview (Summit)
+    * rubintv-broadcasters (Summit and TTS)
+#.
 If not carrying on with integration testing, folks can be told they can use Nublado again via the site specific Slack channel.

 Site Specific Variations